0xsp-SRD/mortar/README.md

 if you think you have benefited from this open-source project and want more updates in the future, please mind time and efforts by making a donation https://donorbox.org/support-0xsp

+# sponsor ?
+- you show continues appreciation of my work
+- you will get early access into private repos and get support for any raise issue